pb-it/ark-cms-extensions/src/console/README.md

 ### Description

-Equivalent to browser console from web developer tools.
+Store and run code snippets.
+Provides console equivalent to that from web developer tools to evaluate code.